gautham-hub001/GlaceTech-training/Readme.md

 1. Chaining - linked list - used in hashmap
 2. Open addressing - element is stored in the hashtable itself.
+   a.
+Linear probing - you search for the next available slot by incrementing the index one by one until an empty slot is found.
+   b.
+Quadratic probing - incrementing the index by a quadratic function rather than a linear one. (+ 1^2, + 2^2, + 3^2......)
+   c.
+Double hashing - you use a secondary hash function to determine the interval between probes.
+This can help avoid clustering that might occur with linear or quadratic probing.

 Note: Interface is a contract where the implementing class needs to implement all of the methods in the interface.